ginsm/simplecmds/README.md

 &nbsp;
 ## **.rule(notation, amount)**
 The rule method creates a ruleset for the type of argument(s) and amount of arguments for a command.
-The rule is applied to the command above it.
+The rule is applied to the command above it in the chain.

-*Note: The method is in place but type checking is not.
+*Note: The rule method is implemented but type checking is not.
 It will add the rule to the command but not enforce it currently.*

 ### **Notation**
 The notation is a string that represents the **type** an argument can be and whether it is required (`<>`) or optional (`[]`).

 For example: `'<number> [number,string]'` would dictate that the first argument is **required** and must be a `number`.
 Subsequent arguments are *optional* and must be either a `number` or a `string`.

-Note: When allowing two types you must not put a space inbetween them. `'<number,string>'` is correct. `'<number, string>'` is incorrect.

 There are three type of arguments to choose from:
 - `number`
 - `string`
 - `boolean`

 Boolean would be the command being present without any arguments following it.
-This means that the command cannot accept more than one argument.
+This means that the command cannot accept more than one argument:

-e.g. `.rule('<string,boolean>', 1)`.
+Example: `.rule('<string,boolean>', 1)`.

+Note: When allowing two types you must not put a space inbetween them. `'<number,string>'` is correct. `'<number, string>'` is incorrect.

 ### **Amount**
 The amount dictates how many arguments are allowed. **The amount must be equal to or greater than the amount of required arguments**.